 Want to change your system text font style?
-Well, here’s how to do it in GNOME 3 Desktop.
+Well, here’s how to do it in the GNOME Desktop.

 It also runs on other Linux as an alternative DE.
 If you even don’t know which desktop you’re running, simply open terminal and run the command below to tell: